didi-project08/eascalpi/README.md

 const data = await callApi('POST','URL',{
   params: string, //dont passing this if you cannot use the params
   body: object, //dont passing this if you cannot use the body
-  cType: file,  //dont passing this if you cannot use the contentType
+  cType: string,  //dont passing this if you cannot use the contentType
   wToken: string, //dont passing this if you cannot use the withToken
   csrfToken: string, //dont passing this if you cannot use the csrfToken })